LiyuZer/Automa/README.md

 ## Philosophy
-The philosophy of Automa is to create a closed programming language that only interacts with the development environment and memory if the computation is accepted, the goal being to create a programming language where rollback is inherent, and isolation is ensured.
-Hopefully, this will develop safe and robust programs that are transparent in the description.
+The philosophy of Automa is to create a closed-environment programming language that only interacts with the development environment and memory if the computation is accepted, the goal being to create a programming language where programmers are guaranteed rollback in case of failure and system isolation.
+I want to achieve this on the scale and efficiently, ensuring that large complex systems are safe, robust, and easily isolated in case of failure.

 It is explicitly targeted at ML(primarily) and Web Server workflows.
 In the future, the goal is to create a language naturally designed for machine learning computation and web server operations(expressing them as finite state machines).